LSDs CONTINUED-SELECTED DISORDERS

 Gaucher disease (GD) is caused by mutations of the GBA1 gene which encodes the enzyme glucocerebrosidase (glucosylceramidase).
 Deficiency of glucocerebrosidase results in storage of glucocerebroside (glucosylceramide) in monocyte-macrophage cells.
 Three clinical phenotypes are recognized.
 The most common is type 1 which is especially prevalent in Ashkenazi Jews.
 Type 1 GD presents from childhood to early adulthood and causes hepatosplenomegaly, bone disease (osteopenia, focal lytic or sclerotic lesions, osteonecrosis, pathologic fractures, chronic bone pain), anemia and thrombocytopenia due to hypersplenism, and pulmonary interstitial infiltrates.
 Spinal cord and root compression secondary to bone disease may also develop but there is no storage in the CNS.
 Type 2 (acute neuronopathic) GD patients have hepatosplenomegaly similar to type 1, but develop also neurological manifestations (stridor, strabismus and other oculomotor abnormalities, swallowing difficulty, opisthotonus, spasticity) which cause their death by 2 to 4 years of age.
 There is no special ethnic prevalence for type 2 GD.
 Type 3 (subacute neuronopathic) GD is frequent in Northern Sweden and has hematological and neurological manifestations similar to type 2 but milder and more slowly progressive.
 GD is the first LSD to be successfully managed by enzyme replacement therapy.
 Persons with pathogenic GBA1 mutations, including carriers, also have a 20- to 30-fold increased risk for developing Parkinson’s disease (PD), and 7-10% of PD patients have GBA1 mutations.

 GD is the prototype of storage histiocytosis.
 Lysosomal storage of glucocerebroside in cells of the monocyte-macrophage system leads to their transformation into Gaucher cells (GC).
 GCs have a large cytoplasmic mass with a striated appearance that has been likened to "wrinkled tissue paper" or "crumpled silk".
+On EM, the storage material takes consists of tubular inclusions.
 GCs are present in the bone marrow, spleen, lymph nodes, hepatic sinusoids, and other organs and tissues in all forms of GD.
 An increased incidence of cancer including lymphoma, myeloma, and bone tumors has been reported in GD patients.
 There is no storage in neurons or glial cells.
 In type 2 and 3 GD, there are numerous GCs in perivascular CNS spaces and rare GCs in brain parenchyma.
 No part of the CNS is spared but the brainstem and deep nuclei are more severely affected than the cortex and account for most neurological deficits.
 Along with the presence of GCs, type 2 and 3 GD shows also neuronophagia, neuronal loss, and gliosis.
 No neuronal storage is seen.
 Neuronal degeneration and loss have been attributed to the neurotoxic action of glucosyl sphingosine, a by-product of glucocerebroside not normally present in the brain.

 Mucopolysaccharides (now called Glycosaminoglycans-GAGs) are synthesized in the Golgi apparatus and secreted and assembled in the extracellular space.
 They are produced by all cells, and are especially abundant in connective tissues.
 They are an important component of the matrix of connective tissue, cartilage and bone.
 For recycling, GAGs are internalized and degraded in a stepwise fashion by lysosomal enzymes.
 Deficiency of these enzymes causes lysosomal storage of GAGs.
 There are six clinical groups of MPS caused by deficiencies of ten GAG-cleaving enzymes.